-Investment Income continues to increase over the prior year stemming from better market conditions stemming from better interest rates.
+Investment Income continues to increase (114.6% or \$80,723) over the prior fiscal year stemming from better market conditions stemming from better interest rates.
 The Fund regularly monitors investment maturities in reference to liabilities and market conditions.

-Reinsurance costs in the United States remain very stable as the global market remains soft, although premium levels do appear to be leveling off in some market segments as carrier results begin to deteriorate slightly and signs of a hardening market may be developing on the horizon.
+Reinsurance costs in the United States remain stable, but the global property market is experiencing significant rate pressure as a result of catastrophic hurricane, fire, and flood loss events of \$30+ billion in 2018 which followed \$60+ billion in 2017 hurricane losses.
 Workers' compensation costs continue to be influenced by medical inflation and increased indemnity awards.
 Generally, extended periods of economic stability are accompanied by corresponding stability in overall workers' compensation loss experience.
 Employment practice exposures are always a material concern and exposures continue to grow as a result of the development and expansion of laws in this area.
 The Fund monitors these economic conditions and continues an emphasis on employer & employee training to reduce accidents and claims.